adeaver/grammargrove/README.md

 - [ ] Infra: frontend doesn't always rerender (fast follow)
 - [ ] Word search results should include user vocabulary ID
 - [ ] refresh page on user vocabulary
+- [ ] If there has been a change to user vocabulary, buttons should change to refresh

 #### Tech Debt
 - [X] Clean up search endpoint for grammar rules using nested serializers